springone-tour-2021/lab-workshop-3/workshop/content/exercises/B-02-content.md

 after: 2
 ```

-For the remainder of the Cat class, you will notice several (non-junit) `Assert` statements for throwing Exceptions on improper input.
+For the remainder of the Cat class, you will notice several (non-JUnit) `Assert` statements for throwing Exceptions on improper input.
 This *style* of code - Design By Contract - DBC as it's known is enabled by Spring Frameworks `org.springframework.util` package.
 The concept of DBC has been used as a reference about code quality and is one of the optimal techniques of software construction of object oriented systems.

 Although not a requirement, this workshop makes use of this convention to ensure proper testing as well as production state consistency.